Dist. 9, Art. 1, Q. 2

 ---

+Question II.
 Whether generation in God distinguishes between the one begetting and the one begotten.

-Secondly it is asked, whether generation in God is distinctive of persons.
+Secondly it is asked, whether generation in God is distinctive of the persons.
 And that it is so, is shown in this way.

-1. Augustine near the beginning of On the Trinity1: «There is no thing which begets itself, that it might be»: if therefore [something] begets, it begets another; but between one and another there is distinction: therefore etc.
+1. Augustine, near the beginning of On the Trinity1: «There is no thing which begets itself, that it may exist»: if therefore it begets, it begets another; but between one and another there is distinction: therefore etc.

 On the contrary: